hazalturkmen/BERT-pretraining-techniques/README.md

 # Acknowledgements
-We would like to acknowledge the TPU Research Cloud program (TRC) and the Google’s CURe program in providing access to TPUv3 units and GCP credits, respectively.
+We would like to acknowledge the TPU Research Cloud program (TRC) and the Google’s CURe program in providing access to TPU-pods and GCP credits, respectively.